SonerYldrm/word-vision-support/index.md

 Thank you for using WordVision!
 This support page is designed to help you get the most out of your vocabulary learning experience.
 If you can't find the answer you're looking for, please don't hesitate to contact our support team.

+## Contact Support

+If you can't find the answer to your question below, please contact us:

+📧 Email: info@apps14.com
+🐛 Bug Reports: Please include your device model and iOS version 💡 Feature Requests: We love hearing your ideas for improvements ⭐ App Store Reviews: Help other users by leaving a review

+Response Time: We typically respond within 24-48 hours.

 ---

 ## Getting Started